edzaga/sql-course/sql-course-en/lectures/week2/lecture8.rst

         UNION ALL
         SELECT E_Name as name FROM Employees_USA;

-Using "as" it is possible to change the name of the column where the result will be:
+Using :sql:`as` it is possible to change the name of the column where the result will be:

 .. code-block:: sql